Uli-Z/autoPDFtagger/README.md

 ## Caution and Considerations / Disclaimer

-- **Data Privacy**: PDF content is transmitted to OpenAI servers for analysis.
-While OpenAI claims non-use of API inputs for training, sensitivity in handling private documents is advised.
+- **Data Privacy**: PDF content is transmitted to AI provider servers for analysis.
+While AI providers claim non-use of API inputs for training, sensitivity in handling private documents is advised.
+Alternatively, using a local LLM can mitigate these concerns as data remains on your local machine.
-- **Cost Control**: Be aware of the costs associated with OpenAI API usage, which is based on request volume.
-Analysis of a single page costs around 0.05 $.
+- **Cost Control**: Be aware of the costs associated with API usage.
+Based on an analysis in 10/2025 with a mix of documents, the costs are roughly as follows (using a model like GPT-5-nano): Text analysis of a document costs around 0.001 $, and image analysis around 0.001 $.
+These costs can vary depending on the document size and complexity.
 - **Accuracy and Reliability**: This initial version is a proof-of-concept and may have limitations.
 It's designed to create copies rather than alter original files.
 - **Metadata Editing**: Altering metadata could potentially invalidate certain documents.
 Be careful with digital signed documents.